uvarc/rc-website/content/userinfo/ivy-linux-sw/rodeo.md

 # Rodeo Overview

-Our Windows VMs are installed with Rodeo version 2.5, as of the last update.
+Our Linux VMs are installed with Rodeo version 2.5, as of the last update.
 Rodeo is a lightweight, Python based, IDE for data science.
 It has a very streamlined code-to-plot workflow, with easily extensible packages that make it simple to analyze difficult patterns in data.
 It includes many data analysis features under one roof, and adopts features from iPython Notebook (it actually runs atop the iPython kernel).
 Like most Python projects,